-(Updated January 2026)
+(Updated March 2026)

 The season is closing, but the calendar still matters

 Before packing the kit away, it helps to check where you are in the year.
 Different quarries have different closing dates, and travel plans can change at short notice.
-If you need a quick reference point, keep UK game shooting season dates and close times to hand when you’re reviewing your diary.
+If you need a quick reference point, keep UK game shooting season dates and close times to hand when reviewing your diary.

-Book the essentials before everything goes quiet.
+Book the essentials before everything goes quiet

 Clean, dry, store: looking after kit properly